Joseph K. Gill

-Joseph Kaye Gill (J. K. Gill) (August 13, 1841 – October 1, 1931) was an American retailer and publisher in the state of Oregon.
+Joseph Kaye "J.K."
+Gill (August 13, 1841 – October 1, 1931) was an English-born American retailer and publisher in the state of Oregon.
 A native of England, he came to the United States with his parents and settled in Oregon where he managed a bookstore in Salem.
 Later he entered the business and became the owner of the now-defunct J. K. Gill Company that operated in the Pacific Northwest as a book and office supply store.

 Early years

-Joseph Gill was born in Yorkshire, England, in 1841 to Mark and Amelia Gill.
+Joseph Kaye Gill was born in Yorkshire, England, in 1841 to Mark and Amelia Gill.
 He was the oldest of their eleven children.
 In 1854, he emigrated to the United States with his parents.
 The family first settled in Massachusetts where he received his education in the schools of Worcester before enrolling at Wilbraham Wesleyan Academy in Wilbraham at the age of eighteen.

 In 1864, he sailed to Oregon where he enrolled at Willamette University in Salem in an effort to improve his eyesight by moving west.
 He had boarded with the wife of Salem founder William H. Willson while attending Wesleyan.
 Gill also taught at Willamette's preparatory department while he attended the college.
 In 1865, he returned to Wesleyan Academy where he graduated in June 1866.